sleepingkingstudios/stannum/DEVELOPMENT.md

 - .instance method (caches instance by params (if any))
   - a large application does not need 50 Type::String objects
-- Types::Boolean
-- Types::Array
+- Types::ArrayType
   - add support for allowing/disallowing empty arrays (default to allowed)
-- Types::Hash
+- Types::HashType
   - add support for allowing/disallowing empty hashes (default to allowed)
-- Types::String
+- Types::StringType
   - add support for allowing/disallowing empty strings (default to allowed)
-- Types::Symbol
+- Types::SymbolType
   - add support for allowing/disallowing empty symbols (default to allowed)
 - Types::Union
   - redefine IndifferentKey as subclass ?